mgumz/vopher/README.md

 plugin-writers agree on (in contrast, SublimeText3 has the defacto standard https://packagecontrol.io/installation ).
 Ontop of that something like a file-format for dependencies is lacking.
-Again, setting up the vopher.list file is something rare, I expect it to change it from time to time.
+Again, setting up the vopher.list file is something rare; I expect to change it from time to time.
 Dependencies for the plugins won't change that often either.
 So, a lot of effort and nothing substantial to gain from.